OpenSpace/openspace.github.io/docs/users/globebrowsing/geojson-layers.md

 There are two ways of adding GeoJson features to a selected globe: either directly from a .geojson file or by specifying a table in an OpenSpace asset.
 Once added, all content in a GeoJson file will appear as a component under "GeoJson" in the scene menu, as part of the globe it was added to.

 ### Creating a GeoJson asset
 The preferred way to load a GeoJson file is to create an asset.
 This lets you load the file and add it to the correct globe, already at startup.
-It also lets you easily customize the visual properties of the rendered feature.
+It also lets you customize the visual properties of all the rendered features that do not have any properties specified in the GeoJson file (see [section on properties](#customize-visual-properties)).

 Adding GeoJson to a globe through an asset works very similarly to how a Globebrowsing Layer is added.
 An example is shown in the [Example](#example) section below.